Back to Blog

 • Self-hosted privacy: All data stays local except API requests to the chosen model provider.
 This resonated strongly with privacy-conscious developers.

-• Community-driven extensibility: Over 565 skills in the community repository, allowing developers to add capabilities for specific use cases.
+• Community-driven extensibility: Over 3,000 skills on ClawHub, allowing developers to add capabilities for specific use cases.

 • Cross-platform messaging: The ability to control the agent from WhatsApp or Telegram lowered the barrier to entry beyond traditional CLI tools.

 IBM Research noted that OpenClaw demonstrates the “real-world utility of AI agents is not limited to large enterprises” and can be “incredibly powerful” when given full system access.
+Zacks called it “agentic AI's ChatGPT moment.”
 Adoption spread from Silicon Valley to China, where Alibaba, Tencent, and ByteDance began integrating it with local messaging apps and Chinese-developed models like DeepSeek.

 The same capabilities that make OpenClaw powerful also make it dangerous.
 Cybersecurity firm Palo Alto Networks warned that the agent presents a “lethal trifecta” of risks: